 How to Respond to a Negative Review

 You pour your heart and soul into your business.
 You make sure that every detail is taken care of.
 You go above and beyond to ensure that you are providing an outstanding level of service.
 You fix problems that you didn’t cause.
 And, you do all of this because your end goal is to make every wedding you work the “wedding of their dreams.”
-Because you want every couple to be over the moon with the experience you helped to create—and you’re hoping that it’ll end up in a glowing 5-star review.
-But, we’re all humans and even though we try to stick the landing for every client, every time, sometimes we miss the mark.
+Because you want every couple to be over the moon with the experience you helped to create—and you’re hoping that it’ll end up in a glowing five-star review.
+But we’re all humans, and even though we try to stick the landing for every client, every time, sometimes we miss the mark.

 Acknowledge what went wrong and include an apology